halbert-anderson/assessment-decoder-ring/README.md

 ## Technologies Used
   + **JavaScript:** The core programming language used for building the algorithms.
+  + **Node.js:** The JavaScript runtime environment used to execute the project's server-side code and manage dependencies through npm.
   + **Mocha:** Testing framework for running the unit tests.
   + **Chai:** Assertion library used for writing test cases.
 ## Learning Objectives